Head Lice Removal And Prevention

 Take a peek

-Daily lice checks in homes with children is key to prevention.
-Check your child’s hair both before and after school.
-Catching a head lice infestation early is key.
-It helps to avoid a severe infestation, the spread to others, and makes getting rid of lice should your children get it so much easier.
+Catching a head lice infestation early is important.
+It helps to avoid a severe infestation, the spread to others, and makes getting rid of lice so much easier.

 Report a head lice infestation ASAP

-Tell your school, day care, and other families that you have been in contact with so that they too can check and treat if necessary.
-If you don’t speak up lice may spread and continue to go around, eventually making its way back to your home.
+Tell your school, day care, and other families that you have been in contact with.
+Informing others so they can check and treat if necessary is important to breaking the cycle.

 Have any tips you would like to share?
 Let us know in the comment section below.